How To Create Light Wraps In Photoshop

 Light Wraps (or Light spills) is a technique that video compositors use that helps them create better blends between the background and foreground.

-Usually you would use a program like Adobe After Effects to create a Light Wrap for video footage, but in this tutorial we’ll of course use Photoshop to apply this technique to photographs.
+Usually, you would use a program like Adobe After Effects to create a Light Wrap for video footage.
+Still, in this tutorial, we’ll use Photoshop to apply this technique to photographs.

-You can think of a Light Wrap as a way to simulate the ambient light in a scene that would be casted on to the subject by the background.
+You can think of a Light Wrap as a way to simulate the ambient light in a scene that would cast onto the subject by the background.

-This effect is meant to be very subtle, you may not even notice it, but that’s the whole point.
-It’s all those little details that make the biggest difference in the end.
+This is a very subtle effect, you may not even notice it, but that’s the whole point.
+All those little details make the most significant difference in the end.

-I’ll also show you how to add ambient color to the subject so that it blends better in the scene.
+I’ll also show you how to add ambient color to the subject to blend better into the scene.

-Remember that this is a tutorial that is showing you a technique that could be created and applied in many different ways, and that you may find different blending modes, or adjustments that work better in your scene.
+Remember that this tutorial shows you a technique that could be created and applied in many different ways and that you may find different blending modes or adjustments that work better in your scene.

-It’s more important for you to learn why this effect can help your images, rather than the specific values that I use.
+You need to learn why this effect can help your images rather than the specific values I use.